 This is in stark contrast to a company such as Anheuser-Busch (NYSE: BUD ) , which could do nothing but keep sponsoring Bud Bowls for the next decade and still have a healthy business.
 While I don't think this is sufficient reason to sell off all your tech or biotech stocks, I can understand why Buffett avoids such investments.

 In general, Buffett avoids companies with a lot of debt.
 This makes sense.
 During the best of times, large amounts of debt mean that cash that could be put toward growing the business or rewarding shareholders is instead servicing the debt.
 In a crisis, debt greatly limits a company's options and can sometimes lead to bankruptcy.

 A more subtle point is that great businesses throw off piles of cash.
 Great businesses generally don't need to use huge amounts of debt leverage to achieve an acceptable return for shareholders.
-So, if a company needs debt to achieve reasonable returns, it's less likely to be a great business.
+So if a company needs debt to achieve reasonable returns, it's less likely to be a great business.
 You can see this with Delta (NYSE: DAL ) and US Airways (NYSE: LCC ) .
 Both have billions of dollars of debt because they needed to take on that debt to build out their networks enough to compete.
 While their debt probably won't be the direct thing that does them in, they now have to pay back that money while trying to evolve and compete with other ferocious competitors in the airline industry.

 4. Companies with questionable management